 - Always insist your loved one be taken to an acute care hospital for all injuries because they keep better records your attorney can access.

 - Make sure to call an attorney who specializes in elder abuse cases.

-One of the reasons many people hesitate to call an attorney is because they assume a large cost.
+One of the reasons many people hesitate to call our nursing home abuse lawyers is because they assume a large cost.

 We’re waiting to take your call, day or night, seven days a week.
-If you suspect your loved one has been injured due to the negligence of their elder care facility, call us.
+If you suspect your loved one has been injured due to the negligence of their elder care facility, call and speak to our dedicated nursing home abuse & neglect lawyers.
 We have the experience to get you the result you deserve.